giacbrd/ShallowLearn/README.rst

 Exclusive Features
 ------------------
-Next cool features will be listed as Issues in Github
+Next cool features will be listed as Issues in Github, for now:

 Persistence
 ~~~~~~~~~~~